Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Introduction

-for $n \geq 1$.
-While our approach is agnostic to the specific form of the confidence sequence $(\calC^g_{\alpha,\theta,n})_{n \geq 1}$, we mainly focus on asymptotic confidence sequences \citep{WaudbySmith2024a}, as they represent a versatile time-uniform equivalent to standard CLT-based CIs that apply to the PPI framework above in full generality.
-Moreover, being based on the method of mixtures \citep{Ville1939,Robbins1970,Lai1976}, they can easily accommodate prior information on the quality of the prediction model $f$.
-In particular, by means of a zero-centered prior on the rectifier $\Delta_\theta$, we can obtain tighter confidence sequences when the predictions are good, extending the fixed-time Bayes-assisted approach of \citet{Cortinovis2025}.
+while still taking advantage of the prediction rule $f$.
+Analogously to standard PPI, we construct a confidence sequence $(\calC^g_{\alpha,\theta,n})_{n \geq 1}$ for $g_\theta$ and define $\calC_{\alpha,n}^\avpp$ through \cref{eq:ppconfidenceinterval} for $n \geq 1$.
+While our approach is agnostic to the specific form of the confidence sequence $(\calC^g_{\alpha,\theta,n})_{n \geq 1}$, we mainly focus on asymptotic confidence sequences~\citep{WaudbySmith2024a}, as they provide a versatile time-uniform analogue of standard CLT-based CIs that applies to the PPI framework above in full generality.
+Moreover, being based on the method of mixtures~\citep{Ville1939,Robbins1970,Lai1976}, they can readily accommodate prior information on the quality of the prediction model $f$.
+In particular, by means of a zero-centred prior on the rectifier $\Delta_\theta$, we obtain tighter confidence sequences when the predictions are good, extending the fixed-time Bayes-assisted approach of \citet{Cortinovis2025}.

-The remainder of the paper is organised as follows. \Cref{sec:relatedwork} reviews related work. \Cref{sec:asympCS} provides background on (asymptotic) confidence sequences and discusses how prior information may be easily incorporated into their construction. \Cref{sec:ppi} presents PPI in the context of control-variate estimators, whose asymptotic properties are crucial for our approach to anytime-valid, Bayes-assisted, PPI, which is described in \cref{sec:abppi}. \Cref{sec:experiments} demonstrates the benefits of our method on synthetic and real data.
+The remainder of the paper is organised as follows. \Cref{sec:relatedwork} reviews related work. \Cref{sec:asympCS} provides background on (asymptotic) confidence sequences and discusses how prior information may be incorporated into their construction. \Cref{sec:ppi} presents PPI in the context of control-variate estimators, whose asymptotic properties are crucial for our approach to anytime-valid, Bayes-assisted PPI, which is described in \cref{sec:abppi}. \Cref{sec:experiments} demonstrates the benefits of our method on synthetic and real data.
 Finally, \cref{sec:discussion} discusses limitations and further extensions of our approach.
 Proofs and additional experiments are provided in the Supplementary Material.